kenschultz64/gogospelnow/conductor/product.md

     - **Online Mode:** Optional integration with cloud APIs (OpenAI, Google, Groq, Mistral, Custom Endpoints) for enhanced performance or broader language support.
 - **Hardware Optimization:** Tuned to run on non-gaming laptops while maintaining acceptable performance.
 - **Cross-Platform Support:** Easy installation and operation on Windows, macOS, and Linux.
+- **Mobile Listener App:** A dedicated, lightweight mobile web interface that allows congregation members to view real-time translations and listen to the audio stream on their own devices, with background playback support.

 ## 4. Constraints & Requirements